Pumpkin

 5. Cover with plastic wrap.

-6. Depending on the size of the pumpkin, microwave on high for 15 to 30 minutes.
+6. Depending on the size of the pumpkin, microwave on high anywhere between 10 and 30 minutes.
 Pumpkins are done when they are fork-tender.

 7. Scrape the flesh from the skin and store.
 I use the vacuum seal bags and freeze them.